wagskydive/LED_Mesh_Controller_Planning/docs/design.md

 The system uses ESP32 boards arranged in a mesh network to drive LED fixtures.
 Nodes elect a root that bridges to Art-Net or DMX sources.
 A web-based console provides configuration and playback controls.

 ## Components
- - **MeshManager**: Initializes ESP-Mesh, handles root election, LED status, and message routing.
+ - **MeshManager**: Initializes ESP-Mesh, handles root election, broadcast messaging, and indicates mesh state using the onboard LED.
 - **SettingsManager**: Persists configuration using NVS.
 - **WiFiManager**: Connects to configured network or starts an access point.
 - **WebServer**: Provides REST API and serves the web console.